 Protein, physical activity, and exercise

-With so many protein shakes and supplements available and promoted as essential for good athletic performance, muscle repair, and muscle maintenance and growth, you may be persuaded that food alone cannot provide you with sufficient protein.
+An array of protein shakes and supplements are promoted as being essential for good athletic performance, muscle repair, and muscle maintenance and growth.

-Although there are some instances when physically active people may need to supplement their food intake with protein supplements, the majority of physically active people in North America can get enough protein from the food they eat.
+However, the majority of physically active people in North America can get enough protein from the food they eat.

-That is: if you have a balanced eating plan that meets your nutritional requirements.
+That is if you have a balanced eating plan that meets your nutritional requirements.

-Dietary protein’s major function is to provide you with enough amino acids (particularly essential amino acids) from which your body can synthesise all the proteins your body needs to function optimally.
+Dietary protein’s major function is to provide you with enough amino acids (particularly essential amino acids).

 The synthesis of muscle proteins, and other body proteins, while significant is not the only demand on absorbed amino acids.